 Insulation dams and enclosures shall be installed as required.

-Variance #9: DOE granted a variance from SWS Section 2.0602.2d Aluminum Wiring allowing: WA requires the safety inspection of the Aluminum wiring system prior to the start of work but not after work is completed.

 Attic Access: Access shall be provided into attic spaces wherever it is practical for a person to reasonably work.
 Access shall be from the dwelling interior.
 Attic access covers and doors from conditioned to unconditioned spaces (attics and crawlspaces) shall be tight fitting or weather-stripped to prevent air leakage.
 All installed attic access shall be easily movable, such as on hinges or screwed.
 No nails can be used to secure attic access covers.

 Exception: If no interior access is practical, access shall be provided through the exterior of the dwelling.
 Exterior access shall be sized to allow for entry into the attic.
 All installed attic access shall be easily movable, such as on hinges or screwed.
 Nails shall not be used to secure attic access covers.

-Variance #12: DOE granted a variance from SWS Section 3.1001.9h Sealing access Doors, 3.1201.7h, and 3.1201.8h Repair, Maintenance, and Weather-Stripping of Doors allowing: Blower door testing with feel, smoke, or infrared cameras to locate any air leakage sites around doors, windows, and accesses.